Multi-agent reinforcement learning for the control of three-dimensional Rayleigh-B\'enard convection: Introduction

 Several approaches have been used to suppress the magnitude of convection in RBC systems.
 Passive flow control techniques \citep{kel92, car14, swa18} have shown only minor improvements in delaying the onset of convection (\textit{i.e.}, increasing the $Ra_c$).
 Active flow control techniques have proven to be more successful.
 Several AFC techniques involve modulation of the bottom wall temperature distribution \citep{sin91, wan92, or03, how97a, rem07, tan93a}.

 The first application of DRL to RBC was presented by \citet{beintema2020controlling} in a 2D domain using the single-agent RL framework.
 They studied the control of RBC in a square domain confined by no-slip walls with the lateral walls being adiabatic, top wall being isothermal, and temperature control modulation imposed on the bottom wall.
 The $\Ra_c$ at which convection occurs was reduced as the DRL controller converted a single-cell configuration in the uncontrolled system to a vertically stacked double cell configuration, reducing the effective \Ra{}.
 In a following study by \citet{vignon2023marlrbc}, the MARL framework was used on a domain with periodic boundary conditions on the lateral walls, featuring two convection cells in the uncontrolled state.
 Given that MARL is advantageous for problems with distributed inputs and outputs for which invariants are observed, a superior performance compared to SARL was demonstrated, in terms of faster learning.
 MARL achieved a $22.7\%$ reduction in \Nu{}, employing a control strategy that coalesces the two convection cells into a single-cell state, thus reducing the convection intensity.
 By extension to \citet{beintema2020controlling} and \citet{vignon2023marlrbc}, in the present study, the RBC system is three-dimensional.
-Therefore, the control dimensionality (number of actuators) and state space dimensionality is even larger than in 2D, and the dynamics are more complex than in 2D.
+Therefore, the actuators are now two-dimensional surfaces at the bottom of the 3D fluid domain, as opposed to one-dimensional segments at the bottom of a 2D domain.
+As a consequence, in order to match the necessity to cover a 2D surface with actuators, the number of actuators is increased from 10 in \citet{vignon2023marlrbc} to $8\times 8=64$ in the present case.
+If we consider a single-agent RL approach, this would mean that the action produced by the DRL agent would be a vector of 64 values, leading to the curse of dimensionality \citep{belus2019exploiting, vignon2023marlrbc}.
 This further motivates the need for the MARL framework for the execution of control in 3D.
 As far as the authors' knowledge of the past literature goes, the present study is the first application of MARL to 3D RBC.